saint-germain/prodimopy_test/README.rst

 Installation
 ************
-Currently the easiest way to use it is to clone this repository and install the package directly.
+Currently the easiest way to use it is to clone this repository and install the package directly from the source:

 * click on the Clone link in the menu and copy the git command
 * change into a directory of your choice and execute the command